skyejacobson/HelixHTB/README.md

 We can attempt to go to `http://10.129.2.74` but the browser won't redirect us.
 We need to first add `helix.htb` and the corresponding IP to `/etc/hosts` file on our machine.

 Once adding the hostname to the hosts file we can see a cybersecurity organization website with very little control availability.
-There are 2 buttons that when activated and inspected - don't call anything and are red herrings.
+There are 2 buttons that when activated and inspected, don't call anything.
 We can enumerate further with `ffuf` and `feroxbuster`.

 Both `ffuf` and `feroxbuster` don't reveal any information subdirectory wise but `ffuf` allows us to find a hidden subdomain called `flow.helix.htb`.